davidtwco/personal-website/content/projects.md

 title: Projects
 layout: projects.njk
 ---
-Take a look at all the projects I've completed below.
+Check out all of the projects I've worked on below.